ONSdigital/survey-assist-ui/scripts/README.md

 * `rerouted_no_employment`: True if routing event occurred.
 * `survey_results_saved` / `feedback_results_saved`: Counts of persistence events.
 * `survey_result_ids` / `feedback_result_ids`: Collected document IDs.
+* `classification_code` : The code that was selected when a succesful SIC lookup or unambiguous match was made.
+* `unsuccessful_access` : Indicates if the person_id had an unsuccessful login attempt.

 ## Tips